-- Solar can be stored for later use with a home battery service like Brightbox™ to keep your devices and appliances running during a power outage, when electricity rates are higher, or at night — for up to 10 hours.**
+- Solar can be stored for later use with a home battery service like Brightbox™ to keep your devices and appliances running during a power outage, when electricity rates are higher, or at night — for approximately 8 to 12 hours.**

 As a Hawaii solar customer, you’ll be eligible for some attractive solar incentives.
-Like the nation’s best solar power tax credits, along with a property tax deduction and a fantastic 30% federal tax credit if you choose to purchase your home solar system.10
+These incentives include the nation’s best solar power tax credits, along with a property tax deduction and a fantastic 30% federal tax credit if you choose to purchase your home solar system.10

 How Does KIUC Calculate Your Solar Bill?